 Despite a compelling start, Voyagers misses the mark, tackling its complex subject matter with twists that you’ll see coming, more than one scene that verges on uncomfortable, and too many changes in tone.
 Moreover, Farrell, Sheridan, Whitehead, and the rest of the film’s talented cast do their best to make their respective characters feel authentic and believable, but their narrative arcs are underdeveloped at best, with dialogues that often verge into melodrama.
 That said, the biggest missed opportunity lies in the fact that Voyagers ends right where it should have begun, leaving us with much to think about while, at the same time, failing to answer the very questions it raises.

-Voyagers will be released theatrically in the US and Canada on Friday, April 9, 2021 by Lionsgate: click here to visit the film’s official site.
+Voyagers was released theatrically in the US and Canada on Friday, April 9, 2021 and is now available to watch on digital and on demand.